webxl/inflation-planner/README.md

     - shows any shortfall in a different color
 - Allows the user to automatically correct a shortfall and conditionally keep the adjusted parameter value

+TODO:

+- add more inflation statistics
+- add parameters to URL for sharing
+- make parameters sticky using local storage